-To make a map tour story map, you first need to assemble and organize the media (photos or videos) you want to use.
+To make a Story Map Tour℠, you first need to assemble and organize the media (photos or videos) you want to use.

-A map tour can use videos instead of images.
-The Builder can access videos stored in a YouTube account directly, or you can specify URLs to individual videos in YouTube, Vimeo, Vine, and so on.
+A Map Tour can use videos instead of images.
+The Builder can access videos stored in a YouTube account directly, or you can specify URLs to individual videos in YouTube, Vimeo, and so on.
 You can also make a Tour containing images and videos, although if you want to do this you can't use the option to build your tour by uploading images (because with that option Map Tour expects the whole tour's media to be uploaded images.

-You'll include the names and captions for the photos and videos in your tour directly in the map tour builder.
-Alternatively, if you want to prepare everything ahead of time, you can make a spreadsheet containing the names, captions, locations, and media URLs that define your map tour, and import that spreadsheet into the map tour builder as a CSV file.
-The map tour builder lets you download a template you can use to create this spreadsheet.
+You'll include the names and captions for the photos and videos in your Map Tour directly in the Builder.
+Alternatively, if you want to prepare everything ahead of time, you can make a spreadsheet containing the names, captions, locations, and media URLs that define your Map Tour, and import that spreadsheet into the Map Tour Builder as a CSV file.
+The Builder lets you download a template you can use to create this spreadsheet.

-The text you use for captions for your tour points and for the subtitle of your tour can contain HTML tags if you want to specify additional text formatting and hyperlinks.
+The text you use for captions for your Map Tour's points can contain HTML tags if you want to specify additional text formatting and hyperlinks.
 For example, you might want each caption to include a photo credit in italics.

-Start the Map Tour builder.
-You can use a free public ArcGIS account or an ArcGIS organizational account.
+Start the Story Map Tour Builder.
+You can use a free, non-commercial ArcGIS public account or an ArcGIS subscription account.

 Alternatively, you can start in the ArcGIS Online website, and create a new web map showing the area and basemap you want to appear in your Map Tour, along with any desired supporting layers, such as trails or boundaries.
-You can then share that web map publicly as a web app, and choose the Map Tour from the application gallery.
-The map tour builder starts automatically when you configure the app.
+You can then share that web map, choose the option to create a web app, and choose Story Map Tour from the gallery of applications.
+The Map Tour Builder starts automatically as you configure the app.

-In the dialog that appears when the map tour builder starts, choose the location of your images or videos from the available options.
-If you're using an ArcGIS organizational account with Publisher privileges, you also have the option to upload your images.
+In the dialog that appears when the Map Tour Builder starts, choose the location of your images or videos from the available options.
+If you're using an ArcGIS subscription account with Publisher privileges, you also have the option to upload your images.

-To define your map tour by importing a spreadsheet, click the Advanced Options button, and click the link to download our CSV file template.
+To define your Map Tour by importing a spreadsheet, click the Advanced Options button, and click the link to download our CSV file template.
 You can edit this file in Excel or any text editor, such as Windows Notepad.
-When you're finished, you can use the button on the Advanced Options dialog to import your completed CSV file into the map tour builder.
+When you're finished, you can use the button on the Advanced Options dialog to import your completed CSV file into Builder.
+Using a spreadsheet to define a Map Tour requires that your images are already on the web and that their URLs are included in your spreadsheet.
+For example, if you have already put your images onto a web server, using a spreadsheet can be an easy way to define a tour.

 Follow the instructions that appear for the choice you made in step 2.

-For example, if you chose the Flickr option, you're prompted to enter a Flickr username and select the set of images you want to use by choosing either a photo set or tag.
+For example, if you chose the Flickr option, you're prompted to enter a Flickr username and select the set of images you want to use by choosing either an album or tag.

-If you chose the option to upload your images, you're prompted to specify a name for the ArcGIS feature service that the builder will create for you to store your images.
+If you chose the option to upload your images, you're prompted to specify a name for the ArcGIS feature service that the Builder will create and automatically use to store your images.

-If you're accessing your media from Flickr, Facebook, Picasa or YouTube, the map tour builder displays your tour ready for you to enter the caption for each point in your tour and make additional changes.
+If you're accessing your media from Flickr or YouTube, the Map Tour Builder is ready for you to enter the caption for each point and make additional changes.

-If you chose the options in step 2 to specify the URLs of your media manually, or to upload your images into the builder, this is where you can start creating your Map Tour.
-The Add dialog prompts you to specify the media, caption, and location of the first point in your tour.
+If you chose the options in step 2 to specify the URLs of your media manually, or to upload your images into the Builder, this is where you can start creating your Map Tour.
+The Add dialog will prompt you to specify the media, caption, and location of the first point in your tour.
 After adding your first point, you can click the Add button on the left side of the Builder to add additional points.

-If you chose the option to import a CSV file in step 2, the map tour builder displays your tour ready for you to make additional changes.
+If you chose the option to import a CSV file in step 2, the Map Tour Builder is ready for you to make additional changes.

-Specify the title and subtitle of your tour by clicking the Pencil buttons in the top left corner.
+Specify the title of your Map Tour by clicking the Pencil button in the top left corner.

 Optionally, you can change the basemap using the control in the top right corner of the map.

-Optionally, you can customize the appearance and behavior of your tour by clicking the Settings button at the top of the map tour builder.
+You can customize the appearance and behavior of your Map Tour by clicking the Settings button on the left side of the Builder.

-After you share your tour, click Open in the Share dialog to launch it, or copy the shortened URL that is shown in the dialog so you can paste it into email, social media, or as a link in a website or blog.
+After you share your Map Tour, click Open in the Share dialog to launch it, or copy the shortened URL that is shown in the dialog so you can paste it into email, social media, or as a link in a website or blog.